 These exercises are a good demonstration of the physical effects that deep diving has on your body.
 Experiencing getting “narced” in a controlled environment should help you understand the possible consequences of deep diving, and how it affects you.

-Tips: An easy test you can do with your dive buddy to determine if one of you is experiencing Nitrogen Narcosis, is the finger test.
+Tip: An easy test you can do with your dive buddy to determine if one of you is experiencing nitrogen narcosis is the finger test.
 One of you holds up a number of fingers, say 5, and the other must reply, holding up the same amount of fingers, plus one, 6.
 If they reply with any number other than 6, you should ascend to a shallower depth.

 What optional adventure dives are there?